 sudo freeradius -X

-This is how it looks like and how we’ll fill in the details in NTRadPing.
-We’ll use it to send an Authentication Request to the RADIUS server while it’s running in debug mode, so we can see first hand how it accepts the request.
+This is what it looks like and how we’ll fill in the details in Bytexd Radius Tool.
+We’ll use it to send an Authentication Request to the RADIUS server while it’s running in debug mode so we can see firsthand how it accepts the request.

 We’ve filled the fields as follows: